 Document conversations with the target of the complaint, regulators, etc.

 It's important to document exchanges with everyone involved - this includes not only the target of the complaint, but also regulators and officials, those affected by the actions or policies you're complaining about, and anyone else related to the issue.
 If you can, get conversations, or at least the important parts of them, word-for-word.
-That may mean using a tape recorder (you'll generally need permission to do that), or simply taking good notes.
+That may mean using an audio recorder (you'll generally need permission to do that), or simply taking good notes.
 Be careful to get the name of anyone you're talking to, especially if that person is acting in any official capacity - as a technical assistance person for a government agency, for instance - and to record the time and length of the conversation, so it can be confirmed by phone or appointment records.

 Document the effects of each incident, or of the overall pattern of events